skipperkongen/childrens-space-program/README.md

 ## Launch instructions

 * How to choose time and place
-    * Ideal weather conditions: TODO
+    * Ideal weather conditions
-    * How to get permission to launch the balloon: TODO
+    * How to get permission to launch the balloon
 * How to launch balloon
 * How to recover balloon
 * How to process data from balloon